NoobCrewDelux/NoobCrewDelux/README.md

-# I do comp sci 🥵🥵
+# I do comp sci 🥵
 ![poop](thumb-1920-345149.jpg)
 > "Code is like humor.
 Im shit at it." – me
 ## About Me: 😄
 What I like ✅:
 - Python 🐍
 - Anime
-- ABG's
 - Photography
 - VS CODE!